E1Adamov/search_engines_ui_test_framework/readme.md

 # Description
-This is a simple example of a test automation framework based on `pytest` and `selenium`
+This is a simple example of a test automation framework based on `pytest` and `selenium`.
+It's testing search engines `Google` and `Bing`.

+# Requirements
+- Python 3.11.3
+- Supported operating systems: Linux, macOS, Windows

 # Features:
 - Automatic download of the required web drivers